S0M3V3RM1N/grimoire-of-operations/incident response playbook/triage_tips.md

-# 🛡️ Triage Tips & Tricks — A Blue Team Primer
+# Triage Tips & Tricks — A Blue Team Primer

-This markdown serves as a quick-reference guide for incident responders, with a focus on fast, effective triage using open source tools.
-These are practical field notes — not theory, not vendor fluff.
+This markdown serves as a quick-reference guide for incident responders; with a focus on fast & effective triage using open source tools.
+These are practical field notes.

 ---

-## 🧭 Guiding Principles
+## Guiding Principles

 - **Stay Calm, Move Deliberately:** Panic wastes time and leads to sloppy triage.
-- **Corroborate Evidence:** Logs lie.
+- **Corroborate Evidence:** Logs can be noisy.
 Correlate across multiple sources before drawing conclusions.
 - **Document Everything:** If it’s not written down, it didn’t happen.
 - **Contain First, Understand Later:** Scope expands fast.
 Halt the bleeding before investigating the wound.
 - **Don’t Assume Competence (or Malice):** Misconfigurations can look like compromises.
+A poweruser isn't always an inside threat.

 ---